-Note2 : The relationship between the guarantor of the endorsement and the object to be guaranteed is as follows:
+Note2: The relationship between the guarantor of the endorsement and the object to be guaranteed is as follows:

-1.The company with business contacts.

-2. The company directly and indirectly holds more than 50% of the shares with voting rights.

-3.Companies that directly and indirectly holds more than 50% of the shares of the company with voting rights.

-4. The company directly and indirectly holds more than 90% of the shares with voting rights.

-5. Where a public company fulfills its contractual obligations by providing mutual endorsements/guarantees for another company in the same industry.

-6.A company whose co-investment relationship is endorsed by all shareholders in proportion to their shareholding ratio.

-7. The performance guarantee of the preconstruction real estate contract between the same industry in accordance with the Consumer Protection Law is jointly guaranteed.

-Note3 : According to the procedures of Endorsement and Guarantee, the limitation of endorsement or guarantee for other subsidiaries shall not exceed 40% of the current net value of the Company.
+- 1. The company with business contacts. - 2.
+The company directly and indirectly holds more than 50% of the shares with voting rights. - 3.
+Companies that directly and indirectly holds more than 50% of the shares of the company with voting rights. - 4.
+The company directly and indirectly holds more than 90% of the shares with voting rights. - 5.
+Where a public company fulfills its contractual obligations by providing mutual endorsements/guarantees for another company in the same industry. - 6.A company whose co-investment relationship is endorsed by all shareholders in proportion to their shareholding ratio. - 7.The performance guarantee of the preconstruction real estate contract between the same industry in accordance with the Consumer Protection Law is jointly guaranteed. - Note3: According to the procedures of Endorsement and Guarantee, the limitation of endorsement or guarantee for other subsidiaries shall not exceed 40% of the current net value of the Company.
 Also, the limitation of endorsement or guarantee for one of the subsidiaries shall not exceed 10% of the current net value of Company, but the limitation of endorsement or guarantee for the Company shall be up to 40% of the current net value of one of subsidiaries.

-ATTACHMENT 2 (Related party transactions for purchases and sales amounts exceeding the lower of 100 million dollars or 20 percent of capital stock for the year ended December 31, 2021 )
+ATTACHMENT 2 (Related party transactions for purchases and sales amounts exceeding the lower of 100 million dollars or 20 percent of capital stock for the year ended December 31, 2022) (All the currencies are denominated in Thousands of New Taiwan Dollars unless otherwise specified)